Holo-Host/web-sdk/README.md

   // The credentials overlay is now visible to the user.
 Wait for them to sign in while (client.agent.isAnonymous || !client.agent.isAvailable) {
     await sleep(50)
-  }
+    // Again, this while/sleep pattern is for demo only.
+See comment above about doing this using an event handler }

   console.log(client.agent)